lindseysim/templatize/more/functions/README.md

 ### Context and `_parent`

 In the previous example, the functions were all at the root level, and thus the `this` context was the root data binding.
 For nested, variables, `this` will also include a `_parent` to allow traversal up the data structure.
+(Assuming this is easier than just using the `root` argument supplied to every function call).

 &nbsp; *Template:*

 ```
-{{main.name}} is married to {{relations.wife.name}}.
+{{main.name}} is married to {{relations.wife.name}} and has a first child named {{relations.child.name}}.
 ```

 &nbsp; *Bindings:*